h-shukla/iNoteBook/README.md

 # iNoteBook is your notebook on the cloud
-It is a fullstack application built using MERN stack
+iNoteBook is a MERN application that has login, and password encryption like features as well.

 The backend and frontend node_modules are stored different than each other